John Bigelow Jr.: Superintendent of Yosemite National Park

 Returning to the United States, he was shuffled from one fort to another each further westward until he reached the Presidio of San Francisco in later part of 1903.
 His repeated efforts for an active command fell on deaf ears.

 In 1904 he became the superintendent of Yosemite National Park which was then considered a retirement posting.
 Once again he served with elements of the 9th Cavalry Buffalo Soldiers.

 In early 1904, Bigelow ordered an arboretum on the South Fork of the Merced then in the southern section of Yosemite National Park.
 This arboretum had pathways and benches, and some plants were identified in both English and Latin.
 This "Pioneer attempt" to interpret the botanical features of Yosemite was 16 years before Dr. Harold C. Bryant's nature guiding service which became the nucleus of the interpretive program for the National Park Service.
 Dr. Bryant was inspired by Joseph Grinnell who cited Bigelow's arboretum in his 1914 work on Yosemite.

 Yosemite's arboretum is considered by the National Park System to be the first museum.
 The NPS cites a 1904 report, where Bigelow declared the arboretum "To provide a great museum of nature for the general public free of cost ..."
 Unfortunately, the forces of developers, miners and greed cut the boundaries of Yosemite in 1905 and the arboretum was nearly destroyed.

 Bigelow and his Buffalo Soldiers, as military stewards, were some of the first "Park Rangers" that protected the national parks from illegal grazing, poaching, timber thieves, and forest fires.
 But they and their leaders came against those who influence or control politics, the soldiers followed their orders and allowed "progress."

-Bigelow became more aware that he had become "persona non grata" for his stanch support for the black Buffalo Soldiers.
+Bigelow became more aware that he had become "persona non grata" for his staunch support for the black Buffalo Soldiers.
 Seeing the winds of change shrinking Yosemite and Claiming ill health, he retired from the army in late September 1904.
 Then he headed east toward home where he would write and teach.